Adapting to climate change

 Adaptation work in key areas

 Our work in the biodiversity area, prioritised biodiversity protection in the 2018-2028 Long Term Plan, involves the preservation and safeguarding of our landscapes, ecology and cultural heritage values.
 The changing climate may directly affect native species through changing climatic conditions and reducing, or shifting, habitats.

 We work with landowners and communities to protect and restore the natural environment, by providing funding to support ecological projects, undertaking restoration projects, and providing pest, land and water management advice and support.
-Read about our work with the natural environment.
+Read about our work within the natural environment.

 The effects of climate change on ecosystems and biodiversity were incorporated in the development of the Biodiversity Strategy for the Canterbury Region.
 The strategy was developed in 2008, by an advisory group of representatives from various Canterbury organisations, including Environment Canterbury, district councils, central government agencies, research and conservation organisations, Te Rūnanga o Ngāi Tahu, non-governmental organisations, and landowner, industry and community groups.

 Biosecurity involves controlling invasive pests and diseases that have a negative impact on Canterbury's natural environment and can impact our region's economy.
 Climate change will impact the types and frequency of pest incursions and their likelihood of establishment.
 As such we consider climate change as a factor in our approach to biosecurity risk management.

 Climate data has been factored into the Regional Pest Management Plan, which became operative in 2018, to better understand which parts of the region will become more, or less, susceptible to various pests.
 The plan aims to better prevent and manage new pest incursions, some of which may be more likely to thrive in our region with climate change.

 Climate change will have an impact on the natural hazard landscape in the region, including: increasing coastal erosion, seawater inundation, more volatile weather patterns, and increased frequency and severity of floods, fires, storms and droughts.
 Environment Canterbury is responsible for identifying, assessing and managing the increasing risks from these natural hazards.
 The Regional Policy Statement prevents development in areas of increasing risk.